jvitku/rl/README.md

 Changelog
 ------------------

+- new project SMDP will hold RL algorithm and action selection method as separated nodes (some synchronization challenges)
-- project SARSA renamed to SMDP
+- project SARSA renamed to MDP